mitches-got-glitches/testing-tips/testing-tips.md

 * The main component of any test is the `assert` statement
   * Tests whether some condition is True or False
 <!-- * The output of `assert` provides a comprehensive diff if objects are equal. -->
-* `pytest` uses the built-in `assert` for universal testing of native Python objects.
+* `pytest` uses the built-in `assert` for universal testing of native Python objects
 * External libraries may provide their own assert functions e.g.
   * `assert_frame_equal` in `pandas`
   * `assert_approx_df_equality` in `chispa` (for Spark)